MoklaEducation/ems_winter_2025_acsl101/README.md

     - I see that some students are outputting a hello message e.g. ```cout<<"insert two numbers";``` This is not required and would actually cause your program to fail due to output mismatch.
     - Similarly when outputting the result just output the result and nothing else; The messages are going to hurt your score and make the output evaluate incorrectly
 - If you are in doubt about the code , run it in your IDE first and then paste in hackerank, that way you can debug better locally.

+## Test Rules
+- This test must be complete individually, all the work should be participant’s own.
+- Using AI tools, looking up solutions or collaboration is prohibited
+- However participant’s may use textbook/programming manual to look up programming syntax only or apis.

 ## Contact
 Sankalp Gupta